intmus/inttheory22-23/_15-further-secondary-functions/a1-ex-secdomallchords.md

 w:C:I V7/vi vi V7/IV IV V7/V V7 I{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

-The voice-leading is easy to determine as long as you follow the standard resolutions for the tendency tones in each secondary dominant chord.
+The voice-leading follows the standard resolutions for the tendency tones in each secondary dominant chord.
 In this progression, you must alternate between complete and incomplete chords to avoid objectional parallels.

 ## Secondary functions used to create a smooth bass line

 There are countless other options you could use to embellish this progression though.
 You probably noticed the disjunct bass line in the root-position harmonization example, but the three upper voices had smooth voice-leading.
-By using inversions of secondary dominant chords and/or secondary leading-tone chords, you can create much more melodic bass lines.
+By using inversions of secondary dominant chords and/or secondary leading-tone chords, you can create more melodic bass lines.
 Take your previous harmonization (or use the clean version below), and alter it by inserting secondary dominant functions at each spot marked with an x.
 You should be able to create an entirely stepwise bass line.
-Remember that if you need to change the openness of a chord's voicing, it can be helpful to have one voice jump a fourth by moving from the third of the first chord to the third of the second chord.
+Remember that if you need to change the openness of a chord's voicing, it can be helpful to have one voice jump a fourth by moving from the third of the first chord to the third of the second chord in an inner voice.

 {% capture ex3 %}X:3
 T:Creating a step-wise bass line
 M:4/4
 L:1/2
 K:C
-Q:1/4=80
+Q:1/4=90
 V:1
 [cE][d]| [e][e]| [f][d]| [d2]| [c2]|]
 V:2 clef=bass